dineshb-ucsd/dineshb-ucsd.github.io/_pages/about.md

 ## Projects

+A more detailed list of projects and ongoing research can be found at [WCSNG publications](https://wcsng.ucsd.edu/publications).
 I strongly *recommend* checking out [WCSNG](https://wcsng.ucsd.edu).
-The list of projects should be available at the

 <!--